 To the film's credit, The Kovak Box earned a wee bit of praise from a screening on the film festival circuit.

-A star is born!
 On this day in 2014 (in the U.S.), Aftermath took audiences on another tour of our impending Apocalypse.
 Directed by Peter Engert from a story by Christian McDonald, the SciFi/Horror starred C.J.
-Thomason, Monica Keena, and Edward Furlong.
+Thomason, Monica Keena, Edward Furlong, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Thanks to a devastating nuclear war, a group of people find themselves crammed together in a house in rural Texas, struggling to cope with radiation poisoning, grief and the locals."